Hot air balloon explosion in California injures four

 Gregor said six occupants were in the gondola when the balloon exploded, but the Riverside County Fire Department's statement said five people were aboard and that one of those people was unhurt.

-The Temecula area, which is 50 miles north of San Diego, is a wine growing region and hot air balloon rides are a popular attraction for visitors.
+The Temecula area, which is 50 miles (80 km) north of San Diego, is a wine growing region and hot air balloon rides are a popular attraction for visitors.

 Authorities did not disclose the operator of the balloon.